zefirka/Warden.js/README.md

 <img src="./src/warden.png" align="center" width="728" style='display: block; z-index: 32323; position: relative;'/>

-Warden.js is a small declarative library for event-driven development in functional reactive style.
+Small declarative library for event-driven development in functional reactive style.

 ## Concept

-Warden.js provides a functionality for the development of event-driven applications in functional reactive style.
+Warden.js provides instruments to make development of event-driven applications easy.
 It requires no dependencies.
 It comes with no outer plugins for jQuery or Node.js, but integrates with them automatically.

 General idea of Warden.js that to make composing, combining and resolving concurrent events simpler.
-In mathematical sense, idea that to change your app's representation from tree of states to the partially ordered set of events in time (or other) priority relation.
+In mathematical sense, idea that to change your app's events representation from tree of states to the partially ordered set in time (or other) priority relation.

 ## Documentation
   - [Including Pub/Sub](https://github.com/zefirka/Warden.js/blob/master/docs/Extend.md)